clean-code-craft-tcq-1/test-for-analytics-wanderer-soul92/README.md

 2. Libraries like Pandas, Numpy to read CSV and mathematical operations
 3. Libraries to identify/detect  for increasing trends and record
 4. Libraries to convert captured data to PDF
+5. Autherizatiob credentials and admin access to for server autherization/APIs access
-5. Automation script for weekly report & mail notification
+5. Automation script/server side libs for weekly report & mail notification
 6. Libraries to do testing of the software functionalities like Unitest
+7. defined thresholds and arguments

 ### Mark the System Boundary